Kin (KIN) Price Reaches $0.0000 on Major Exchanges

 The Stellar Consensus Protocol (SCP) was first described in a whitepaper by David Mazières in 2015.
 It is a “federated Byzantine agreement system” that allows decentralized, leaderless computing networks efficiently to reach a consensus outcome on some decision.”

-It is usually not possible to buy alternative cryptocurrencies such as Kin directly using U.S. dollars.
-Investors seeking to acquire Kin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Kin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Kin directly using US dollars.
+Investors seeking to trade Kin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Kin using one of the aforementioned exchanges.

 Receive News & Updates for Kin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.